auwalrg8/Sabi-wallet-Landing-page/README.md

 # Sabi Wallet Landing Page

-🇳🇬 Nigeria's first non-custodial Bitcoin + Lightning wallet that feels exactly like Moniepoint & OPay.
+🇳🇬 Nigeria's first non-custodial Bitcoin + Lightning wallet.
 Send sats as easily as you dash airtime.
 Receive like bank alert.
-Buy & sell BTC/USDT P2P like NoOnes.
-No seed phrase, no KYC, no custody — just your money, your keys, forever.
+Buy & sell BTC P2P, no KYC, no custody — just your money, your keys, forever.
 Built for the street, by the street.

 ## Features